OpenWaterFoundation/owf-infomapper-coagtransfer/workflow/BaselineScenario/00-Synopsis/synopsis.md

 # Baseline Scenario / Synopsis

-The baseline scenario is an analysis of urban growth onto agricultural lands using basic assumptions.
+The baseline scenario is an analysis of potential municipal growth onto agricultural lands using basic assumptions and readily available data.
+Modifications to the baseline assumptions are represented in the analysis in the ***Scenario 1*** tab.

 The following table lists the analysis workflow steps.
 Each ***Baseline Scenario*** menu item corresponds to results for the analysis step.